blazecode05/To-do-list-/README.md

 # To-do-list-
 A beautifully designed, feature-rich to-do list application with a vibrant green theme that helps you stay organized and productive.
-This modern web application combines elegant design with powerful functionality to enhance your task management experience.
+This modern web application combines elegant design with powerful functionality to enhance your task management experience. step for output:
+1 copy the code and paste into notepad
+2 save it as index file.html
+3 file open in your browser.